 The ATP-Tours driver-guide will pick you from your hotel in the early morning after breakfast.
-After a briefing on how your birdwatching tour will run, you will set off for your first birding encounter in Mabamba bay wetland.
-Located on the edge of Lake Victoria - Uganda, on the North-western part of the Entebbe peninsula.
+After a briefing on how your birding tours will run, you will set off for your first birding excursion in Mabamba bay wetland, situated on the edge of Lake Victoria - Uganda, on the North-western part of the Entebbe peninsula.
 Mabamba bay wetland is a habitat to over 260 bird species including the rare Shoebill.
 Mabamba swamp also has the Blue Swallow, Papyrus Gonolek, Pallied Harrier, and White-winged Warbler – four of the globally threatened bird species.

 The other birds to see in Mabamba bay swamp include; the migrant Gull-billed Terns, Whiskered Terns, White-winged Black Terns, the resident Grey-headed Gulls.
 Other interesting bird species in Mabamba bay wetland swamp are; the Papyrus Canary, Pygmy Geese, Goliath Herons, Malachite Kingfisher, Blue-breasted Bee-eater, Red-headed lovebirds, Carruther’s Cisticola and the Northern Brown-throated weaver.
 Besides the wetland, the other birding spots in Mabamba bay swamp include the woodland and Savannah trails leading up to the sand mines.
-Later in the evening, you will check in at your safari accommodation for dinner and overnight.
+Your birding tour will end in the evening, you will check in at an accommodation of your choice for dinner and overnight.

-After breakfast, you will checkout of the lodge and continue with your birdwatching safari heading for Lake Mburo National Park located in Kiruhura district in the Western region of Uganda.
+After breakfast, you will checkout of your lodge and continue with your birding tours safari, heading for Lake Mburo National Park located in Kiruhura district in the Western region of Uganda.
 You will make your first stop at the equator in Kayebwe to visit the curio shops in the area for you to purchase a souvenir, you will also have a chance to do a water experiment which proves that the imaginary line diving the world into two halves passes through Uganda, in the very place where you will be stationed.

-You will make your next stop at Kaku swamp for another Birdwatching excursion where you will see bird species like the Pink-backed Pelican, Wattled Lapwing, Grey Heron, Black-headed Gonolek, Spur-winged goose, Purple Swamphen, Black-headed babbler, Scaly-throated honey guide, Hottentot Teals, Whistling Ducks, Red-bellied Paradise, Common Moorhen, Lilac-breasted Roller, and the Grey-crowned crane.
-You will then proceed to Uganda’s noteworthy Lake Mburo National Park where you will check in at your Safari lodging for dinner and overnight.
+You will make your next stop at Kaku swamp for a birding tour.
+You will see bird species like the Pink-backed Pelican, Wattled Lapwing, Grey Heron, Black-headed Gonolek, Spur-winged goose, Purple Swamphen, Black-headed babbler, Scaly-throated honey guide, Hottentot Teals, Whistling Ducks, Red-bellied Paradise, Common Moorhen, Lilac-breasted Roller, and the Grey-crowned crane.
+You will then proceed to Uganda’s noteworthy Lake Mburo National Park where you will check in at your choice lodging for dinner and overnight.
 With its bird watching spots, the park is a notable destination for birding tours.

-After your breakfast, you will set out for your birding excursion in Lake Mburo National Park – one of Uganda’s celebrated birdwatching safari destinations.
+After your breakfast, you will set out for your birding tour in Lake Mburo National Park – one of Uganda’s celebrated birdwatching safari destinations.
 Lake Mburo National Park has over 350 bird species which have been recorded, spread across the park’s various birding spots.
 These birding tour spots include; the swampy valleys of Miriti and Watukiri, the roadsides between the Rwonyo camp and the Jetty, the viewing platforms at the Salt lick in Miriti Valley, and Rubanga forest.

 You will set out for a birding tour on Lake Mburo.
 While on the boat cruise along the lake, you will be able to spot a number of bird species most of which will be different from those you saw the previous day.
 The bird species to see include; the Black Crake, Pelicans, Common Squacco, African Fish Eagle, White and Pink-backed Cormorants and the rare Shoebill Stork.
 In addition to birding, you will be able to spot other wildlife inhabiting Uganda’s precious lake Mburo National Park.
 You will be thrilled to see crocodiles, hippos, large herds of Elands – Africa’s largest antelope species, bushbucks and the rare Burchell’s Zebras.

-You will then check out from your lodge after the boat cruise and leave Lake Mburo National Park and embarking on a transfer to Queen Elizabeth National Park to continue with your birding tours.
-Queen Elizabeth is Uganda’s most famous national park and safari - tour destination.
+You will have lunch and check out from your lodge after the boat cruise, leaving Lake Mburo National Park and embarking on a transfer to Queen Elizabeth National Park to continue with your birding tours.
+Queen Elizabeth is Uganda’s most famous national park and most visited safari tour destination.
 Driving through Uganda’s incredibly green landscapes and massive tea plantations, you will arrive at Queen Elizabeth National Park in the evening.
 You will check in for dinner and overnight at your choice safari lodge.